scenerystack/community/docs/reference/api/axon/PropertyStatePhase.md

 # PropertyStatePhase

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/PropertyStatePhase.ts](https://github.com/phetsims/axon/blob/main/js/PropertyStatePhase.ts) for the most up-to-date information.

 ## Overview

 Describes the phases that a Property can go through in its value setting and notification lifecycle.